oldnomad/picosocks5/DEVELOPMENT.md

   - `AUTHFILE_CHECK`: Check whether specified user can be authenticated by this source (exists).
 The callback returns zero if user exists, or `-1` otherwise.
-Input data and output buffer are ignored.
+Input data are ignored.
+If output buffer is specified, callback may fill it with NUL-terminated group name.
+Insufficient output buffer shall not result in an error.
   - `AUTHFILE_LOGIN`: Plaintext login, input data contains plaintext password (not NUL-terminated).
 The password is guaranteed to be at most 255 bytes long.
 The callback